RaimbekNusi/Prime-number/README.md

 - Put all the files in one folder;
 - Open the file Project_prime.py;
 - The program will open a command console in which it will ask you to name a .txt file located in the same folder;
-- Finally, the program will output a graph with results of clusterized data.
+- Finally, the program will output a result.

 *The program can use other .txt file that are in the same format as provided files.